How to Connect Elementor Forms to Google Sheets

 Publish Elementor page button

 Now, every time a visitor submits this form, you’ll find a new row created in your spreadsheet with the entry data.
+If you click the Entry ID link, you’ll be taken directly to the form entry screen inside your WordPress dashboard.

 Spreadsheet entries

+And that’s it.
 You can now connect your Elementor Forms to Google Sheets without using Zapier or setting up webhooks.
 Also,, check out this guide if you want to manage events through Google Sheets with a repeater field.

-What Do I Need to Send Elementor Form Data to Google Sheets?
+What do I need to send Elementor form data to Google Sheets?

 Saving your contact form data in a spreadsheet gives you the freedom to sort, analyze, and organize your form entries in any way you like.
 You can easily share your sheets with other team members for improved collaboration when it comes to tracking your leads and following up with them.
 Plus, your spreadsheets can work as a backup for your form entries outside of your WordPress environment.